A meditation and prayer for Remembrance Sunday 2020 by Inderjit Bhogal can be downloaded here.

-The Week of Prayer for World Peace annual ‘Gathering’ is taking place via Zoom on Sunday, 11th October 2020 at 3.30 pm.
-Details from the Secretary (email link in right hand column).
+The Week of Prayer for World Peace annual ‘Gathering’ took place via Zoom on Sunday, 11th October 2020.

 MPF is delighted that its President, Revd Dr Inderjit Bhogal, has been appointed Honorary President of the Fellowship of Reconciliation England and Scotland for the period 2020-2023 click here for details.